bit-team/doc/settings.rst

 Local
 -----

-Local snapshots can be stored on internal or external hard-drive or on mounted shares.
+Local snapshots can be stored on internal or external hard-drives or on mounted shares.
 The destination file-system must support hard-links.
 Also the protocol used to mount the remote share must support hard-links and symlinks.
-By default Samba (SMB/CIFS) servers doesn't support symlinks (can be activated with ``follow symlinks = yes`` and ``wide links = yes`` in ``/etc/samba/smb.conf``).
+By default Samba (SMB/CIFS) servers do not support symlinks (can be activated with ``follow symlinks = yes`` and ``wide links = yes`` in ``/etc/samba/smb.conf``).
-`sshfs` mounted shares doesn't support hard-links.
+`sshfs` mounted shares do not support hard-links.

 .. image:: _images/settings_general.png
     :target: _images/settings_general.png